 The horrors in Sudan have troubled me since 2002, when the Boston Anti-Slavery Group informed me about the persistence of slavery.
 I will never forget meeting a fellow human being who had been, for some years, the property of another person.
 Since that day, I have worked to end such atrocity.
 On July 16, 2003, my resolution condemning slavery in Sudan passed unanimously in the House.

-I have been doing everything I can to both end the suffering and encourage peace in the North-South process.
-Sudan has been plagued with conflict throughout its history and a bloody civil war between its Northern and Southern regions ended in 2005 with the signing of the Comprehensive Peace Agreement.
-The CPA mandated that South Sudan have the opportunity to vote for either unity with all of Sudan or secession in a referendum on January 9, 2011.
+Sudan has been plagued with conflict throughout its history and a bloody civil war between its Northern and Southern regions ended in 2005 with the signing of the Comprehensive Peace Agreement (CPA).
+The CPA mandated that South Sudan should have the opportunity to vote for either unity with all of Sudan or secession in a referendum on January 9, 2011.
 In the lead up to the vote in the fall of 2010, I sponsored a resolution that successfully passed the House calling attention to the need for dedicated resources to avoid a return to civil war.
 The people of South Sudan voted overwhelmingly for secession, and South Sudan became the world’s newest country on July 9, 2011.

 Open printer-friendly web page